This page includes information for schools to administer their use of the Camps, Sports and Excursions Fund (CSEF). For

-- To endorse all applications, click on the ‘Endorse all’ button – or if you wish to view these applications first you can click on the ‘List applications’ button.
-Only applications that are successfully validated with Centrelink will be listed.
-Applications that are endorsed will be paid in the next scheduled CSEF payment run (the next payment run date is displayed on the CSEF homepage).
+- To endorse all applications, select the ‘Endorse all’ button – or, to view these applications first, select the ‘List applications’ button.
+Only applications that are endorsed will be paid in the next scheduled CSEF payment run (the next payment run date is displayed on the CSEF homepage).

 Issue 1: CRN validation failures

 The CSEF system does a validation check with Centrelink’s database for applications which have an application type of 'Parent has CRN'.
 This is to confirm that the parent’s concession card was valid on the CSEF first eligibility date (i.e. the first day of term 1).
-Applications which fail the Centrelink validation are displayed on your CSEF homepage with a status of ‘CRN validation failed’.
+Applications which fail the Centrelink validation are displayed on the CSEF system homepage with a status of ‘CRN validation failed’.